Saving money is a great first step to turning your finances around.

 People love spending money on fun, but sometimes it can get a bit out of hand.
 Use these tips to rein in your entertainment spending if you think your entertainment budget is a bit higher than it should be.

-103. Invite Your Friends Over For a BYOB Night Instead of Going Out On The Town – If you enjoy partying but don’t enjoy the expensive alcohol at the clubs and bars, why not turn your house into the party spot for the weekend?
-Have your friends bring their own booze and turn the music up at home!
+If you enjoy partying but don’t enjoy the expensive alcohol at the clubs and bars, why not turn your house into the party spot for the weekend?
+Have your friends bring their own booze and turn the music up at home.

-104. Explore Free Entertainment In Your Town – Museums, Beaches, Local Parks – Instead of spending money entertaining yourself on the weekends you should try looking into the free activities around your community.
-Locally I have a ton of free options including beaches, parks and even some festivals depending on the weekend.
+Instead of spending money entertaining yourself on the weekends you should try looking into the free activities around your community.
+Locally, I have a ton of free options including beaches, parks and even some festivals depending on the weekend.

-There is likely a local schedule of events that you can find in a newspaper or on your local news station’s website.
-Check it out and see what you might be interested in doing for free.
+There is likely a local schedule of events that you can find in a newspaper, on your city’s website or on your local news station’s website.
+Check them out and see what you might be interested in doing for free.

-105. Wait For Movies To Go To The Dollar Theater – Rather than going to see a movie as soon as it comes out at the regular theater, wait until it comes to your local cheap or dollar theater!
-We have a theater that only costs $2 per ticket and we save a ton of money by simply waiting a couple of months to go see a movie.
+Rather than going to see a movie as soon as it comes out at the regular theater, wait until it comes to your local cheap or dollar theater.
+We have a local theater that only costs $2 per ticket and we save a ton of money by simply waiting a couple of months to go see a movie.